OpenText Trademark and Logo Usage Policy

 - The OpenText Marks may not be used in the stylized form other than that used by OpenText, and no OpenText logos, taglines, or OpenText product imagery may be used on your publication’s cover or your publication, conference or seminar’s website, advertising, or promotional material, without express written permission from OpenText.

-- You must include the following trademark attribution statement: "[List of trademarks used, with 'OpenText' first, if used, followed by other OpenText marks used, in alphabetical order] are either registered trademarks or trademarks of Open Text."
+- You must include the following trademark attribution statement: "[List of trademarks used, with 'OpenText' first, if used, followed by other OpenText marks used, in alphabetical order] are either registered or unregistered trademarks of Open Text."

 Additional Requirements for Third-Party Developers